Oil rises for second day amid hopes for output cut by U.S. producers

 “Expectations that U.S. shale oil producers will need to trim output helped improve the market sentiment,” said Satoru Yoshida, a commodity analyst with Rakuten Securities.

+Occidental Petroleum on Tuesday joined a growing list of hard-pressed North American oil producers slashing spending and drilling after crude prices slumped to their lowest levels in more than three years.

-Oil and equity markets had staged solid rebounds on Tuesday after the previous day’s pummeling, with signs of co-ordinated action by the world’s biggest economies to cushion the economic impact of the coronavirus epidemic helping pull investors out of panic mode.
+Oil and equity markets had staged solid rebounds on Tuesday after the previous day’s pummelling, supported by signs of co-ordinated action by the world’s biggest economies to cushion the economic impact of the coronavirus epidemic.

+But growing scepticism about Washington’s stimulus package to fight the coronavirus outbreak knocked the steam out of an earlier rally in Asian shares on Wednesday.
+[MKTS/GLOB]

-Still, “the rebound in crude oil is not expected to last long, with Saudi Arabia and Russia boasting about how much they can boost output by as the battle for market share begins,” ANZ said in a note.
+“The rebound in crude oil is not expected to last long, with Saudi and Russia boasting about how much they can boost output by as the battle for market share begins,” ANZ said in a note.

 Saudi Arabia said on Tuesday it would boost its oil supplies to a record high in April, raising the stakes in a standoff with Russia and effectively rebuffing a suggestion from Moscow for new talks on production levels.

+“If the slumping oil prices force U.S. shale oil producers to cut production by June, there is chance that OPEC+ would go back to an agreement to reduce output,” Rakuten’s Yoshida said.

+On the downside, U.S. crude oil inventories rose in the most recent week, while gasoline and distillate stocks dropped, data from industry group the American Petroleum Institute showed on Tuesday.

-Reporting by Yuka Obayashi; Editing by Kenneth Maxwell
+Reporting by Yuka Obayashi; Editing by Kenneth Maxwell and Richard Pullin